connorocampo/dotdev/src/blog/replace-loops-using-recursion.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lMBVwYrmFZQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen class="youtube-embed"></iframe>

-The keyword he used to explain recursion that clicked for me was that the recursive case is basically _waiting in line_ to be solved before the function could return a value.
+The key words he used to explain recursion that clicked for me was that the recursive case is basically _waiting in line_ to be solved before the function could return a value.

-So, the way I understand recursive functions is that a recursive statement will be executed until it meets the base case.
-Then, since all previous statements were solved, the function can return a value.
+So, the way I understand recursive functions is that a recursive call will be executed until it meets the base case.
+Then, since all previous calls were solved, the function can return a value.

 ```js
 function sum(arr, n) {